Maksimovprojects/TestRV/README.md

 # TestRV
 I divided task on 7 independent test cases.
 Each test case is isolated and does not rely on each other.
-As the environment, you have to install: python, selenium, terminal, or IDE, unit test is enough to run tests.
-I didn't use any 'fixtures' to simplify running, used simple construction without wrapping into try/except/finally, without handling Exceptions
+As the environment, you have to install by pip package installer: python, selenium, terminal, or IDE, unittest or pytest, I didn't use any 'fixtures' to simplify running, used simple construction without wrapping into try/except/finally, without handling Exceptions

 1. Check that the AMEX banner is displayed at the top of the page.